-When Irish immigrants came to America, they found that beef was much more affordable than the pork they’d eaten back home.
-And, in fact, the cured beef found at delicatessens shared a flavor profile that was similar to the lean cured pork they’d eaten in Ireland.
+But, when the Irish emigrated to America, things changed.
+In America, the Irish found that beef was much more affordable than the pork they’d eaten back home.
+And the cured beef they found at Jewish delicatessens shared a similar flavor profile as the lean cured pork they’d eaten in Ireland.
 Combined with the equally affordable cabbage, the Jewish beef became a staple of the Irish-American diet and a popular dish across the land (largely because it was a tasty one-pot meal).

 These days, corned beef is as delicious as ever.
 And – while it’s delicious all year long – it might be all the more delectable on that special day each year when (regardless of our cultural backgrounds) we’re all a little bit Irish.

-To help you celebrate, we’ve curated a list of places offering St. Patrick’s day fare (some expected and some not so much).
-You'll find recs for that good old fashioned Jewish-Irish-American corned beef, plus a variety of other delicious Irish inspired dishes, including options for gluten-free and vegetarian diners.
+So, in the spirit of celebration, we’ve curated a list of places offering St. Patrick’s day fare (some expected and some not so much).
+You'll find recs for that good old fashioned Jewish-Irish-American corned beef, plus a variety of other delicious Irish inspired dishes.

 1. Bavette La Boucherie

 If you love a great reuben sandwich, but are open to branching out, Bavette’s beef tongue reuben is absolutely fantastic.
-It has everything you want from a sandwich, from succulently tender cured beef and creamy cheese to spicy, briny sauerkraut and a pickled mustard seed aioli to round everything out.
+And while it hasn't been on the menu for some time, it's back just in time for St. Patrick's Day.
+The reuben has everything you crave, from succulently tender house-cured beef and creamy cheese to spicy, briny sauerkraut and a pickled mustard seed aioli to round everything out.
 Truly one of the best sandwiches our city has to offer.

 434 S. 2nd St., (414) 800-5641